crahulnaidu/Group-2/README.md

 ## Members
 - Person A – Pose Detection
 - Person B – Mapping
-- Person C – Simulation
+- Person C – Joint angle calculation

 ## How to Run
 1. Clone the repo